irvirty/irvirty/README.md

 ⚡ Fun fact:
 • README.md functions similarly to the main page (index.html) in a repository.
 • Using CSS you can draw something, this is called CSS Art.

+---

+🗂️ Almost all projects are hosted in the repository of my website [repository](https://github.com/irvirty/irvirty.pages.dev)

 <!--
 ---